xtaci/kcptun/README.md

 No matter what encryption you are using for application layer, if you specify ```-crypt none``` to kcptun, the header will be ***PLAINTEXT*** to everyone; I suggest ```-crypt aes-128``` for encryption at least .

+`-crypt` and `-key` must be the same on both KCP Client & KCP Server.

 NOTICE: ```-crypt xor``` is also insecure, do not use this unless you know what you are doing.

 Benchmarks for crypto algorithms supported by kcptun: